openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 #### ClusterVersion history

-After updating along a supported but not recommended path, the history entry would contain an `overrides` entry:
+After updating along a supported but not recommended path, the history entry would contain an `acceptedRisks` entry:

 ```yaml
 status: